LB0g/Code_BApp/README.md

-# OFM_code
+# Code_OFM
-Description of BApp, the program coded to use the Openflexure microscope.
+Description of BApp, the python code to use the Openflexure microscope.
+In the index, all functions are described.
+A brief overview of the appearence of BApp GUI and how it works is described on the BApp_presentation file.